-Seating at the Cathedral is full and the audience is hushed.
-We expect divine inspiration from music that has endured for millennia, relevant today as when first composed.
+Seating at the Cathedral is full, and the audience is hushed.
+We expect divine inspiration from music that has endured for millennia and is as relevant today as when it was first composed.

 The program began with a pre-concert recital by the Newark Boys Chorus, the troupe handsomely adorned in vertically striped vests, dark slacks and red bowties.
 Charming, enthusiastic, and delightful, they performed a variety of selections conducted by Donald C. Morris.
-The choristers sang in a dynamic range facilitating free, open, expressive evocative singing with crisp diction, clearly defined parts with vibrant harmonies and the occasional percussive accompaniment.
-How wonderful to see and hear these delightful young people perform at such an auspicious musical occasion.
+The choristers sang dynamically, facilitating free, open, expressive, evocative singing with crisp diction, clearly defined parts with vibrant harmonies, and the occasional percussive accompaniment.
+Seeing and hearing these delightful young people perform at such an auspicious musical occasion is wonderful.

 From the rear of the cathedral Musica Sacra choristers gently began, entering the performance space with the Gregorian Chant Gaudeamus omnes in Domino, setting perfectly the environment for eliciting joy, solemnity, and pious meditation.
 We rejoice with the Angels!

 Maestro Kent Tritle guided his singers, striving toward the ultimate visio beatifica with the Introit for the Feast of All Saints, immersing participants in sacred sounds in the heavenly realm of liturgical worship and musical exegesis in the Cathedral’s superb ethereal setting, celebrating this festival in honor of all the Saints.
 “Let us all rejoice in the Lord…at whose solemnity the Angels rejoice, and give praise to the Son of God.
 (Ps.
 32:1) Rejoice in the Lord, ye just; praise becometh the upright.
 Glory be to the Father.”